DomDomHaas/ColorPalette/README.md

 ![PaletteImporter UI preview ](https://raw.githubusercontent.com/DomDomHaas/ColorImporter/master/Preview_Importer.png "ColorPaletteImporter Screenshot")

-If you what to use the ColorPalettImporter make sure to include the scripts above and the follwing:
+If you want to use the ColorPalettImporter make sure to include the scripts above and the follwing:
 - PaletteImporterData.cs
 - PaletteImporter.cs
 - All files from the Editor folder